yusaf/fragment-forms/README.md

 </form>
 ```

-is converted on the backend to
+FormData is converted on the backend to
 ```js
 import { formToJSON } from 'fragment-forms';